mr-doc/mr-doc-theme-cayman/README.md

 # Cayman theme

-Cayman is a clean, responsive theme for [Doxx](https://github.com/FGRibreau/doxx) and a fork from [Jason Long's Cayman](https://github.com/jasonlong/cayman-theme).
+Cayman is a clean, responsive theme for [Mr. Doc](https://github.com/mr-doc/mr-doc) and a fork from [Jason Long's Cayman](https://github.com/jasonlong/cayman-theme).

 You can preview the theme at [jasonlong.github.io/cayman-theme](http://jasonlong.github.io/cayman-theme) or with real content at [jasonlong.github.io/geo_pattern](http://jasonlong.github.io/geo_pattern).